AnthonyRuberto/Pb_Spz_singleCell/README.md

 Modify the path of these folders in the Rb_Spz_10X.Rmd so that they can be read to R.

+When saving the RDS files be sure you have the correct output path specified.

 ## Markdown file descriptions

 Rb_Spz_10X.Rmd allows you to upload and modify the matrices individually (i.e remove empty droplets, remove cells with high gene counts, filter low expressing